ycs-mb/Travel-website/docs/HLD.md

 ### System Overview

-This is a **production-ready, 5-agent agentic workflow system** with a **Flask web application** for intelligent travel photo organization.
+This is a **production-ready, 5-agent agentic workflow system** with **multiple deployment options** for intelligent travel photo organization.
 The system uses specialized AI agents powered by Vertex AI working in a coordinated pipeline to automatically organize, assess, categorize, and enhance travel photographs.

 **Key Statistics:**
 - **5 AI Agents** - Each a domain specialist